yflyzhang/simpleR1/README.md

 ## TODOs
 - LoRA is not supported yet.
-- The current implementation of resample is not efficient.
+- The current implementation of resample is not that efficient.

 ## Contributing